openmrs/openmrs-module-radiology/README.md

 The API and UI are not yet stable and subject to frequent changes.

-The module currently only works with OpenMRS Version 1.11.4
+The module depends on [OpenMRS Version 2.0](https://github.com/openmrs/openmrs-core) and [OpenMRS Legacy UI](https://github.com/openmrs/openmrs-module-legacyui) which have not yet been officially released.

 ## Community